pace-neutrons/Horace/_test/disabled_tests.md

     - test_job_executor
   - test_init_mpiexec_mpi_fw  !
 Disabled as https://github.com/pace-neutrons/Herbert/issues/155

+  -test_job_dispatcher_herbert:test_job_with_logs_3workers -- Asynchronous data exchange part of the test disabled on Jenkins -- FS does not like this things.
+  -test_job_dispatcher_herbert:test_job_with_logs_2workers -- Asynchronous data exchange part of the test disabled on Jenkins -- FS does not like this things.

   HACK:
   - job_dispatcher_common_tests:test_job_fail_restart
     given 5 second interval to complete failed jobs between restarts.